NUCES-ISB/i192007_i190560_A1/readme.md

-## Introduction to Grdaient Descent
+## Introduction to Gradient Descent
 Gradient descent is an optimization algorithm used to minimize the value of a function.
 The algorithm works by iteratively adjusting the input parameters of the function in the direction of the steepest descent (negative gradient) until a minimum value of the function is reached.

 Here's how the algorithm works in more detail: